 1. Go to Video > Image.

 2. To start a recording, click .

-If you haven't set up any storage, click and .
-For instructions on how to set up network storage, see
+If you haven't set up any storage, click and For instructions on how to set up network storage, see Set up network storage on page 13

-3. To stop recording, click again
+3. To stop recording, click again.

+h vi deo